 No matter which country, empire, or period in history we talk about, the people whose existences are plagued by hunger, thirst, nakedness, loss of country, sickness, and imprisonment tend to be members of subdominant ethnic, social, or religious groups who are distrusted, despised, and rejected by the dominant culture.
 This means those of us who are affluent can’t live the Matthew 25 life outside the context of relationships with people who are very different from us.
 We also can’t do it well without constantly repenting of our own racial and socioeconomic preferences, sensibilities, and prejudices, and without being counter-cultural.
 There’s no way around this.

 Here’s the thing, though.
-We affluent people have an extremely low tolerance for inconvenience.
+Affluent people have an extremely low tolerance for inconvenience.
 We run on tight schedules and complain about slow cashiers and traffic delays.
 We would rather write a check to a charity than rearrange our lives for people with complex problems.
 But writing a $1000 check to the food bank is a very different experience from listening to a chronically hungry person tell you her life story as you drive around a part of the city you’ve never seen before and help her run a few errands that, without wheels, might take her a week to complete.
 Will the $1000 check make a difference?
 Absolutely!
 It will make a tangible difference to many hungry people in the city.
 But it won’t change you because it’s too remote.
 Because there’s no relationship, there’s no exchange, no mutuality, and no reverse impact.

 Relationships have a way of transforming what we first experience as inconvenience into perspective, and then into empathy, and then into love.
 I had an exaggerated perception of the inconveniences in my life until I woke up to the reality that for people on the margins, life is one huge, never-ending inconvenience.
 Nothing is easy, and even simple things take four times longer to take care of than it does for me.
 A person on the margins has no margin.
 S/he is always a hair’s breath away from a major crisis, and it doesn’t matter how hard s/he works.

-My friend Marshall is a former convict who spent 4 months in jail between late 2001 and early 2002.
+A friend of mine is a former convict who spent 4 months in jail between late 2001 and early 2002.
 Because of his criminal record, he has a hard time finding stable, gainful employment; but he has never been afraid of hard work, so for the last 13 years, he has managed to patch together various odd jobs to support himself and his wife.
 That is, until he got really sick recently and ended up being temporarily disabled and unable to work.
 The algorithm in his life looks like this: no work = no food and no money for rent = homeless, hungry, and on the street within a week without intervention.

 There is a stark contrast between the tendency toward boredom and existential crises among my affluent friends, even those in full-time ministry, and the daily proximity of actual crises among my poor friends.
 This contrast results in the following paradox: trials tend to strengthen the faith and courage of the poor, but they tend to provoke doubt, fear, and cynicism among the affluent.
-I’ve lost count of the number of upper-middle-class kids I watched grow up in the church, only to become disillusioned in college or young adulthood when they could no longer generate enough meaningful spiritual experiences to get them through the first serious disappointment or tragedy they encountered.
+I’ve lost count of the number of upper-middle-class kids I watched grow up in the church, only to become disillusioned in college or young adulthood when they could no longer generate enough meaningful spiritual experiences to get them through the first serious disappointment or tragedy they experienced.
 Those kids were given every advantage their parents could afford and some of the best theological (cognitive) teaching available, but their faith had been starved and suffocated by the affluence that kept them separated from those on the margins — precious brothers and sisters who could have taught them so much, and in whom they would have encountered Jesus in powerful, transformative ways.

 Loving and caring for people who are poor and marginalized involves exchanging the charity paradigm for an incarnational one.
 We must enter their lives and their stories and identify with their struggles.
 We must allow them to enter our lives as well, to inform our struggles.
 With charity, you retain power, but with incarnation, you lay it down.
 Charity is predictable and manageable, but incarnation is uncomfortable, unpredictable, and inconvenient.
 Charity is transactional, but incarnation is relational.
 With charity, you are the hero, but with incarnation, Christ is both your hero and theirs.